 Show your voter registration card.
 Sometimes the denial is the product of a clerical error.
 Bring your voter registration card, the one mailed to you after you registered, to prove you can vote in that precinct.

 Call Voteriders or another protect-the-vote organization.
 Poll workers aren’t lawyers so a denial may come from a misinterpretation of the law.
-Legal expertise is not a requirement to vote, but knowing your rights certainly helps.
 Orgs like Voteriders provide free, immediate, legal guidance in cases where a person is turned away at the polls.
 If denied on election day, call (844) 338-8743 to get help.

 Request a Provisional Ballot.
 A provisional ballot is given to voters who wish to vote, but their eligibility is in question.
 Once a provisional ballot is cast, the voter must follow-up with the board of elections to prove their eligibility.
 Hopefully, you won’t end up in this situation, but, you’ll find your rights as a Virginia voter below in case you want to be extra prepared.
 Remember, election day is about making your voice count.
 So if your eligibility is in question, ask for a provisional ballot!

 This expectation is pretty obvious.
-Democracy works best when more people believe in the power of our collective voice.
-Not only is it cool to celebrate your civic duty on social media, but your post might remind others to do the same!
+If we don’t believe in the power of our own voice, then neither will our elected officials.
+Conversely, democracy works best when more people participate.
+So take pride in voting in the most millennial way possible!
+Not only is it totally cool to celebrate your civic duty on social media, but your post will encourage others to get to make an impact this election and beyond!

 About the Author